-Nearly 90% of childhood poisonings happen in the home and most can be treated at home with advice from the poison control center.
-However, it’s important to know when a poisoning is serious enough to need medical treatment.
+Most childhood poisonings happen in the home.
+They usually can be treated at home with advice from the poison control center.
+But it’s important to know when a poisoning is serious enough to need medical treatment right away.

 - sudden change in behavior